ansaryergesh/tic-tac-toe-js/README.md

 ### Deployment

-steps to run the webpage on the browser:
+Steps to run the webpage on the browser:

 - open the index.html file with any browser